 Red blood cells are made in the bone marrow, the soft, spongy tissue found inside larger bones.
 A hormone called erythropoietin, made in the kidneys, tells the body when to make more red blood cells.
 Therefore, any damage to the kidney or bone marrow can cause anemia.

-- Chemotherapy (drugs that destroy cancer cells) is a cause of anemia.
-Some chemotherapy harms the bone marrow so it cannot make enough red blood cells.
-A type of chemotherapy called platinum drugs may injure the kidneys, lowering the production of erythropoietin.
+- Chemotherapy is one cause of anemia.
+Most of the time, the effect of chemotherapy on the bone marrow is temporary, and anemia will improve a few months after chemotherapy is finished.
+Sometimes, chemotherapy harms the bone marrow so it cannot make enough red blood cells.
+Chemotherapy with platinum drugs may harm the kidneys, lowering the production of erythropoietin.
 These drugs include cisplatin (Platinol) and carboplatin (Paraplatin).

-- Cancers that affect the bone marrow directly (such as leukemia, lymphoma, and multiple myeloma) or cancers that metastasize (spread) to the bone may crowd out normal red blood cells, resulting in anemia.
+- Cancers such as leukemia, lymphoma, and multiple myeloma that affect the bone marrow directly or cancers that have spread to the bone or bone marrow may crowd out normal red blood cells, resulting in anemia.

-- Radiation therapy to large areas of the body or to bones in the pelvis, legs, chest, or abdomen damages the bone marrow.
+- Radiation therapy to large areas of the body or to bones in the pelvis, legs, chest, or abdomen can also damage the bone marrow, lowering its ability to make red blood cells.

 - Nausea, vomiting, and loss of appetite may cause a lack of nutrients needed to make red blood cells, including iron, vitamin B12, and folic acid.